gowthamrajk/QR-GeneratorAndScanner/README.md

 # QR-Generator_and_Scanner

-This is a web application where you can generate you own QR codes and Scan any codes
+This is a web application where you can generate you own QR codes and Scan any codes with text and hyperlink for the decrypted content.